DasPauluteli/yiffer.py/README.md

 # yiffer.py

+Introducing **Fur.NET**, a cross-platform CLI application for interacting with furry websites and services. yiffer.py's functionality is built into Fur.NET so if you are looking for a better alternative then [check it out!](https://github.com/depthbomb/Fur.NET)

+---

 A Python script for downloading comics from yiffer.xyz.

 Did you know that donating to yiffer.xyz allows you to download comics easier than this?
 [You should consider it, it's a great site!](https://yiffer.xyz/donate)